AANasr97/BTC-EDA/README.md

 ## Timeline 🗓️

-The epic journey is expected to last for 2 weeks, with milestones marking our progress in data collection, cleaning, analysis, and reporting.
+The project is estimated to be completed by 11/10/2023, and it will be a two-week endeavor, marked by significant milestones in data collection, cleaning, analysis, and reporting.

 ## Budget 💰